Laurie0131/mybooks/Galileo/Readme.md

 **Build Features**

-The table below contains a summary of the build flags to enable or disable features on the build command line using the ```-D``` flag.
+The table below contains a summary of the build flags to enable or disable features on the build command line using ```-D``` flags.

 | **Define Name**          | **Default Value**   | **Supported Values** |
 | ------------------------ | ------------------- | -------------------- |